RylanSchaeffer/rylanschaeffer.github.io/content/learning/probabilistic_graphical_models/expectation_maximization.md

 Expectation Maximization (EM) is a principled iterative algorithm for simultaneously inferring both latent variables and parameters for their distributions.
-For concreteness, suppose we have observable random variable $x$, latent variable
+For concreteness, suppose we have observable random variable $$x$$, latent variable
 $$y$$ and parameters $$\theta = \{\theta_x, \theta_y\}$$ for the distributions $$p(y| \theta_y)$$
 and $$p(x|y, \theta_x)$$.
 In such a setting, inference is difficult because we have two unknown but related quantities: the unknown values of the latent variables (i.e. $$y$$),